 COURSE FEE for Audit:

 This course offers the equivalent of a first-year college course in music theory and aural skills.
-The aim of the course is to provide students with a grounding in the core concepts of music theory, including harmony, voice-leading, and musical structure, as well as competency in skills such as rhythm, sight-singing, interval and chord recognition, and dictation.
+As such, it provides students with a grounding in the core concepts of music theory, including harmony, counterpoint, voice-leading, and musical structure, as well as competency in skills such as sight-singing, interval and chord recognition, and dictation.
 By the end of the year, students will learn to listen to and examine a musical score analytically, to understand and appreciate the techniques of the composer as they relate to melody, harmony, phrase structure, and texture, and to describe these phenomena with a sophisticated musical vocabulary.
 We will focus on Western tonal music of the common practice period (more specifically, the music of the Baroque through the early Romantic eras), as this is the music that generated and best exemplifies the theory we will be studying.

 WHO SHOULD APPLY?

 - High school students who are prepared to do college-level work, have a background in music, and are currently engaged in formal music instruction (private instrumental/vocal lessons, choir, orchestra, etc.)